 The emergence of PAOK FC and the second league title

 A major year in the history of PAOK would be 1985.
-The Double-Headed Eagle won their second league title (first professional one), led by Austrian head coach Walter Skocik Iosifidis, Alavantas, Alexandridis, Vasilakos, Jurišić, Damanakis, Dimopoulos, Kostikos, Pantelis, Paprica, Skartados, Tsourelas etc.
+The Double-Headed Eagle won their second league title (first professional one), led by Austrian head coach Walter Skocik.
+The team included players such as Iosifidis, Alavantas, Alexandridis, Vasilakos, Jurišić, Damanakis, Dimopoulos, Kostikos, Pantelis, Paprica, Skartados, Tsourelas etc.